 - RANGOLI– My daughters also love making rangoli and we buy different colours every year.
 It is not about winning or making the best rangoli but it is about the spirit of the festival.
 Let them use their imagination and make beautiful designs.

-- COOKING- There are many easy and non-heat cooking recipes of making sweets.
+- COOKING- There are many easy and non-heat cooking recipes for making sweets.
 Kids are surely going to enjoy making sweets too if we encourage them.
 My daughters normally make coconut ladoos which are easy and yummy too.
+This is an important part of our Diwali celebrations.

 - PLANNING– We all get many guests during Diwali or hold Diwali parties.
-Get your kids involved in certain things like making guest list, planning games, serving, etc. Responsibility teaches them many different things and make them confident too.
+Get your kids involved in certain things like making the guest list, planning games, serving, etc. Responsibility teaches them many different things and makes them confident too.

 Also, it is very important to stay safe during Diwali and take some important precautions.